ldynia/workshop-containerized/readme.md

 ```

 ## Docker Container - Part I
-An image that runs a process is called **CONTAINER**.
-Other words, a container is a **runtime instance of an image**.
-I think of a container as it was a real house -a place where you can get it and start furnishing it.

-A container is an awesome thing.
-You can literally pack into it your source code, config files, data files, other software, etc... and it will persist those data.
-On the other hand an image once is created (build) it will not persist data. **Remember an image is the blueprint a container is the real thing!**
+A container is an awesome thing, it has capabilities to grow.
+You can literally pack into it your source code, config files, data files, other software, etc... and it will persist this data.
+On the other hand when an image is created (build) it will persist only data that where used in the process of building the image. **Remember an image is the blueprint a container is the real thing!**

 Saying that let's get going, and let's create our first container.